deeedob/thesis/content/23_foundation_qt.md

 signals_and_moc.cpp:(.text._ZN8MyObjectC2EP7QObject[_ZN8MyObjectC5EP7QObject]+0x26): undefined reference to `vtable for MyObject'
 ```

-These errors indicate that the Meta-Object Compiler (moc) needs to process the
+These errors indicate that we have a missing implementation for our
+`dataChanged` function, which handles the signaling mechanism of our object.
+This is where the meta-object-compiler comes into play and provides the needed
-code.
-The moc tool is integral to Qt's signal and slot system, and without it,
+(boilerplate) implementation to this function.
+The moc is integral to Qt's
+signal and slot system, and without it, the necessary meta-object code that
-the necessary meta-object code that facilitates these connections is not
+facilitates these connections is not generated.
-generated, leading to the undefined references.
 To correct the compilation
 process, moc must be run on the source files containing the Q_OBJECT macro
 before the final compilation step.